GitMirroring/gnuboot/site/faq.md

 The microcode updates alter the way instructions behave on the CPU.
 That means they affect the way the CPU works, in a very fundamental way.
 That makes it software.
-The updates are proprietary, and are software, so we exclude them from libreboot.
+The updates are proprietary, and are software, so we exclude them from GNU Boot.
 The microcode built into the CPU already is not so much of an issue, since we can't change it anyway (it's read-only).